 \section{Introduction}

-Multimodal storytelling~\cite{lin2024improving,yang2024seed,zang2024let,arif2024art,bae2023sound,sohn2024words,zhang2024dialogue,xu2025mm} aims to generate rich, coherent narratives by combining visual, textual, and auditory modalities.
-While recent advances in storytelling video generation have enabled systems such as Text2Story~\cite{kang2025text2story} to synthesize temporally coherent scenes from structured prompts, these pipelines predominantly focus on visual consistency, often overlooking the linguistic expressivity essential to compelling narratives.
-In particular, the generation of character-driven dialogue remains a largely unaddressed challenge.
-Although scenes may accurately depict spatial configurations and motion transitions, the absence of character speech significantly limits the emotional depth and narrative realism of the resulting stories.
+Multimodal storytelling aims to generate coherent narratives by integrating visual, textual, and auditory modalities.
+Recent progress in storytelling video generation has enabled systems such as Text2Story~\cite{kang2025text2story} to synthesize temporally coherent scenes from structured prompts.
+However, these pipelines primarily emphasize visual consistency and largely overlook linguistic expressivity, particularly \textit{character-driven dialogue and speech}, which are essential for emotional depth and narrative realism.